ExpressionEngine/ExpressionEngine-User-Guide/docs/cli/built-in-commands/addons.md

     php eecli.php addons:list update-available

-List add-ons that can be uninstalled:
+List add-ons that can currently be uninstalled:

     php eecli.php addons:list u
 or